ztomer/.hammerspoon/README.md

 ## Customization

-All configuration is centralized in the `config.lua` file:
+All customization is done through the `config.lua` file, which serves as the single source of truth for all settings.

 ### Key Combinations